SHOWING 1 - 1 OF 1 RESULTS

 Wait periods for leasing a home varies based on rank, bedroom requirements and the number of personnel on the waiting lists.
 Wait time can be from two weeks to 12 months depending on the occupancy rate.

 Soldiers desiring to apply for on-post housing must do so within 30 days of their arrival at Ft Hood to receive an eligibility date back to the date of departure from last permanent duty station.
 If an application is made after the initial 30 days, the eligibility date will be the date of the application.

 The military family housing at Fort Hood has been privatized under the Army's Residential Communities Initiative program authorized by the Military Housing Privatization Act enacted into law in 1996.
 The Department of the Army has a joint venture with Lend Lease for a 50-year project.
-In addition, there are 300 two bedroom houses that are owned and managed by Universal Services Fort Hood under a modified Ground Lease managed by the U.S. Army Corps of Engineers.
+In addition, there are 300 two-bedroom houses that are owned and managed by Universal Services Fort Hood under a modified ground lease managed by the U.S. Army Corps of Engineers.

 Most local housing is located in the Killeen, Harker Heights and Copperas Cove areas.
-Commute time to Fort Hood is 5 to 15 minutes.
+Commute time to Fort Hood is five to 15 minutes.
 Additional housing is available in Temple, Belton, Gatesville and Lampasas which is approximately a 30-minute drive.

 Fort Hood is committed to providing single soldiers with a clean, healthy and safe living area that provides comfort.
 Barracks are managed by a garrison-unit partnership on Fort Hood under the Army Barracks Management Program with the military units managing the day-to-day assignment and termination process within the barracks footprint and the garrison oversight.